Simon2828/west-bridgford-advice-centre/src/pages/about/index.md

         The Advice Centre is a member of Advice UK, a registered charity supporting the UK's largest network of independent advice services.
     - image: /img/bottom-left.jpg
-      text: >+
-        CONFIDENTIALITY:

-        The Centre is committed to providing a confidential service.
-No information is given directly or indirectly to a third party without the service user’s prior consent.
-The Centre will breach confidentiality only where there is a risk to life or in instances where the Centre would break the law by maintaining confidentiality.
-The Management Committee is consulted in such cases.
+      text: "CONFIDENTIALITY: The Centre is committed to providing a confidential service."
     - image: /img/bottom-right.jpg
       text: >
         DATA PROTECTION POLICY:  The Centre’s Data Privacy Statement in full is